nuvem-fiscal/nuvemfiscal-sdk-net/docs/NfceApi.md

 <a name="consultarstatussefaznfce"></a>
 # **ConsultarStatusSefazNfce**
-> DfeVisaoGeralSefazStatus ConsultarStatusSefazNfce (string cpfCnpj)
+> DfeSefazStatus ConsultarStatusSefazNfce (string cpfCnpj)

 Consulta do Status do Serviço na SEFAZ Autorizadora